tcartwright/SqlServerDEID/README.md

 # SqlServerDEID

 NOTES:
+- This documentation is in the process of being fleshed out.
-- Because I am using the community license from Syncfustion I am not allowed to distribute the dlls.
+- Because I am using the community license from Syncfusion I am not allowed to distribute the Syncfusion dlls.
 Because of this, you will need to download and compile the application manually until I can come up with an alternative solution.
-- This documentation is in the process of being fleshed out.
+To try to help make this easier I have provided a "make" script.
+Just run the MakeRelease.bat to build the project, and it will create a release zip for you.
+	- Visual studio is not required, but you will need to install the [.NET SDK](https://learn.microsoft.com/en-us/dotnet/core/sdk) at minimum to run the make MakeRelease.bat script.
 - I also have potential ideas about making this database generic.

 SqlServerDEID is an application that can DEID (De-Identify) sensitive [PCI](https://www.pcisecuritystandards.org/), [HIPPA](https://www.hhs.gov/hipaa/index.html) or [GDPR](https://gdpr-info.eu/) data within your SQL Server database.
 There are two applications: